cis198-2016s/slides/04/content.md

 ---
 ## Closure Environment

-- If we try to use the binding `magic_num` in a conflicting way after the closure is bound, we'll get an error from the compiler:
+- If we try to borrow `magic_num` in a conflicting way after the closure is bound, we'll get an error from the compiler:

 ```rust